nxt-insurance/nxt_try/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/nxt_try`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 - Types
-  - any of, all of, none of, not
+  - any of, all of
   - references by id
   - definitions
 - Nodes